rrhansen/fuzzing-lecture/exercise/1/a/README.md

 > - Whitebox -- source code, specification and documentation are available
 > - Greybox -- something in between (widely discussed in the fuzz testing community)

-As we discovered when running AFL++ an error was thrown, and we were not able to start the fuzz testing.
-We solve this by adding the `-n` option, which enable fuzz testing without instrumentation -- blackbox.
+As we discovered when running AFL++ an error was thrown and we were not able to start the fuzz testing.
+We solve this by adding the `-n` option, which enables fuzz testing without instrumentation, i.e., blackbox fuzzing.
 We start the fuzz test without instrumentation by running the following command:

 ```bash
 afl-fuzz -n -i input_directory -o output_directory -- /exercise/1/a/target
 ```

-We are then met by the status screen which displays much interesting information, which includes run time, number of found crashes, number execution per second and much more.
+We are then met by the status screen which displays a lot of interesting information, including run time, number of crashes found, number executions per second and much more.
 The number of total crashes is rapidly increasing, whereof each is a test case which makes the target application crash.
 In order to stop the fuzz test simply enter `Ctrl-c` in the terminal.